InseeFr/Eno/README.md

 ### Make sustainable clones!

 The V3 project is developed on the `v3-develop` orphan branch.
-If you are not interested by the legacy xslt version of Eno, you can clone the project like this:
+If you are not interested in the legacy xslt version of Eno, you can clone the project like this:

 `git clone --no-tags --single-branch --depth=1  --branch=v3-develop https://github.com/InseeFr/Eno.git`